faryabiLab/chromatin-traces-vis/README.md

 3. Click Import CSV to import your file
 4. Select fov and allele number that you want to see
 5. Click on the heatmap to highlight the corresponding pairs of vertices
-6. Click on the vertices in the 3D model to see the pairwise distance
+6. Click on the vertices in the 3D model
+    - Click one dot to do radius analysis by adjusting radius in GUI
+    - Click two dots to see linkage distance
+    - Click three dots after checking the perimeter option to see the perimeter
+7. Toggle options in GUI to customize the trace model
+8. (optional) Having clicked two nodes, by typing the threshold you can filter the alleles within the same fov that have the distance of this linkage smaller than this threshold
-7. Click on DOWNLOAD IMG to download the current view as PDF file
+9. Click on DOWNLOAD IMG to download the current view as PDF file
 ### Technology

 Web framework: React.js